Russia's Putin declares unilateral Easter ceasefire in Ukraine

 "We assume that Ukraine will follow our example.
 At the same time, our troops should be prepared to repel possible violations of the truce and provocations by the enemy, any aggressive actions," Putin added.

-But shortly after the announcement, around an hour before it was due to take effect, air raid sirens rang out in Kyiv.
+Shortly after the announcement, around an hour before it was due to take effect, air raid sirens rang out in Kyiv.
+Another warning was put in place briefly in Kyiv and the region around the capital about four hours after the ceasefire deadline.

 Ukraine's President Volodymyr Zelenskyy dismissed the proposal as "yet another attempt by Putin to play with human lives".
 As of 45 minutes before the truce was meant to start, Ukrainian planes were repelling Russian air strikes, Zelenskyy said in a post on X.